-Further guidance on patients recording in the care setting can be found on the Information Governance page
+Further guidance on patients recording in the care setting can be found on the Information Governance page have been overheard discussing detailed patient care and other staff or members of public have been able to listen in.

 Where can I have a confidential conversation?